Dewi Sartika: Biography

-On 16 January 1904, she founded a school named Sakola Istri at Bandung Regency's Pendopo which later was relocated to Jalan Ciguriang and the school name changed to Sekolah Kaoetamaan Isteri (Wife Eminency School) in 1910.
+On 16 January 1904, she founded a school named Sakola Istri at a corner of Bandung Regency's Pendopo (Paseban Kulon) which later was relocated to Jalan Ciguriang and the school name changed to Sakola Kaoetamaan Isteri (School of Excellence for Women) in 1910.
 In 1912, there were nine Sekolah Kaoetamaan Isteri in cities or regencies in West Java (half of the cities and regencies), and in 1920 all of cities and regencies had one school.
-In September 1929, this school changed its name to Sekolah Raden Dewi.
+In September 1929, this school changed its name to Sakola Raden Dewi.

 She died on 11 September 1947 at Cineam, Tasikmalaya while she was evacuating from Bandung due to the independence war.

+The family member of Dewi Sartika initiated to move her grave from Cineam to Makam Para Boepati Bandung at Jl.Karang Anyar, Bandung.

 Legacy

 Her name Dewi Sartika is known as the street that was the place of her school, as well as used in various cities in Indonesia.
 She was awarded the Order of Orange-Nassau at the 35th anniversary of Sekolah Kaoetamaan Isteri as a tribute to her service in education.
-On 1 December 1966, she received Heroine of the National Movement title.
+On 1 December 1966, she received the Heroine of the National Movement title.